drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Aminoquinazolines

-By comparing the amino-quinazoline and its N-Methyl analog, one could think of a H-bond interaction with the N-H. This is not true, as evidenced by the O and S analogs that retain good activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-aminoquinazolines-ef19ea07'><i class='fa fa-play' aria-hidden='true'></i></button>By comparing the amino-quinazoline and its N-Methyl analog, one could think of a H-bond interaction with the N-H. This is not true, as evidenced by the O and S analogs that retain good activities.
 In the N-Methyl analog, the aniline moiety cannot adopt the extended bioactive conformation (steric repulsions), and this has been proven by X-ray crystallography (see next sub-page).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.